Epic Games takes its Apple App Store fight to Europe – TechCrunch

 “What’s at stake here is the very future of mobile platforms,” said Epic Games founder and CEO, Tim Sweeney, in a statement.
 “Consumers have the right to install apps from sources of their choosing and developers have the right to compete in a fair marketplace.
 We will not stand idly by and allow Apple to use its platform dominance to control what should be a level digital playing field.
 It’s bad for consumers, who are paying inflated prices due to the complete lack of competition among stores and in-app payment processing.
 And it’s bad for developers, whose very livelihoods often hinge on Apple’s complete discretion as to who to allow on the iOS platform, and on which terms.”

-Epic launched a US lawsuit against Apple last August after Apple banned Fortnite from the App Store.
+Epic launched a U.S. lawsuit against Apple last August after Apple banned Fortnite from the App Store.

 The tech giant made the move after Epic tried to bypass its in-app purchase framework (and circumvent the cut Apple takes) by adding its own payment mechanism to Fortnite to let users purchase in-game currency directly — in direct contravention of Apple’s rules.

-As well as banning Fortnight, Apple said it would go further and revoke Epic’s developer account and access to developer tools for its Unreal Engine — a move that would have affected third party app makers that rely on Epic’s engine.
+As well as banning Fortnight, Apple said it would go further and revoke Epic’s developer account and access to developer tools for its Unreal Engine — a move that would have affected third-party app makers that rely on Epic’s engine.
 However it was barred from going that far.

-A US judge quickly denied Epic’s motion to force Apple to unblock the game but Cupertino was ordered not to block Epic’s ability to provide and distribute its Unreal Engine on iOS — limiting Apple’s ability to take a scorched earth approach to try to shut Epic’s battle down.
+A U.S. judge quickly denied Epic’s motion to force Apple to unblock the game but Cupertino was ordered not to block Epic’s ability to provide and distribute its Unreal Engine on iOS — limiting Apple’s ability to take a scorched earth approach to try to shut down Epic’s battle.

-Since then Epic has filed legal complaints against Apple in Australia and the UK.
-It’s now also petitioning EU regulators.
+Since then Epic has filed legal complaints against Apple in Australia and the U.K. It’s now also petitioning EU regulators.

-The EU’s antitrust division, meanwhile, opened a formal investigation of Apple last summer — more than a year after the Europe-based music streaming service Spotify had made a similar complaint over ‘restrictive’ App Store rules and the 30% cut Cupertino takes on iOS in-app payments.
+The EU’s antitrust division, meanwhile, opened a formal investigation of Apple last summer — more than a year after the Europe-based music streaming service Spotify had made a similar complaint over “restrictive” App Store rules and the 30% cut Cupertino takes on iOS in-app payments.

 The Commission said at the time that an unnamed e-book/audiobook distributor had also complained about the impact of App Store rules on competition.